 Work history and portfolios only tell someone so much.
 So here's some info about what I'm doing right now.

-In my spare time I often visit MakeHaven to work on craft and art projects.
-Most involve laser and vinyl cutting, although I'm starting to include more art materials like acryllics.
-I enjoy it since hands-on work is a nice break from coding and writing, and is a fun way to express myself and my love of anime artwork.
+Before the pandemic had its winter spike, in my spare time I often visited MakeHaven to worked on craft and art projects.
+Most involve laser and vinyl cutting, and are nice ways to escape the computer screen for a while.
 The MakeHaven community is also amazing and supportive to all its makers.